Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Introduction

+Somewhat surprisingly, this furnishes examples where two gauge theories with distinct Dijkgraaf-Witten\cite{Dijkgraaf1990} topological terms correspond to the same topological order.
+Here the topological terms arising for the gauge group $Z_2\times Z_2$ are obtained by gauging SPT phases and correspond to elements of $H^3(Z_2\times Z_2,\,U(1))$.
+Theories for distinct elements are shown to be equivalent on relabeling quasiparticles (an $GL(4,Z)$ transformation).
+Therefore the distinction between these theories requires additional information such as specification of electric vs. magnetic vortices (Appendix \ref{COMPARISON}).

-For ``unconventional'' (type-II) SET phases, however, gauging the symmetry leads to non-Abelian topological orders.
+For ``unconventional'' SET phases, however, gauging the symmetry always leads to non-Abelian topological orders.
+A general argument for this conclusion is provided in section \ref{Sec:gauge unconventional SET}.
 For example the unconventional Ising-symmetry-enriched $Z_2$ spin liquids, after gauging the Ising ($G_s=Z_2$) symmetry, lead to non-Abelian topological orders with 9-fold GSD on a torus.
 Interestingly, they can be naturally embedded within Kitaev's 16-fold way classification\cite{Kitaev2006} of 2+1-D $Z_2$ gauge theories (see TABLE \ref{tab:Z2SL:z2:unconventional} and \ref{tab:Z2SL:z2:unconventional:vertex algebra}).
-In this case a vertex algebra approach\cite{Lu2010} can be introduced to extract all information of the non-Abelian topological order.
-In particular after gauging the on-site Ising ($Z_2$) symmetry, a new quasiparticle $q_\bsg$ (called $Z_2$ vortex) emerges as deconfined excitations.
-It is a non-Abelian anyon in the unconventional (type-II) SET case, which corresponds to the edge domain wall bound state in FIG. \ref{fig:edge domain wall}.
+Notably as mentioned earlier, these non-Abelian topological orders also have total quantum dimension $\mathcal{D}=16$, the same as that of Abelian $Z_2\times Z_2$ (or $Z_4$) gauge theories which are obtained by gauging $Z_2$ symmetry in ``conventional''p SET phases.
+In this case a vertex algebra approach\cite{Lu2010} can be introduced to extract all information of the non-Abelian topological order (Appendix \ref{app:vertex algebra}).
+In particular after gauging the on-site Ising ($Z_2$) symmetry, new quasiparticles $\{q_\bsg\}$ (coined $Z_2$ symmetry fluxes) emerge as deconfined excitations.
+It is a non-Abelian anyon in the unconventional SET case, which corresponds to the edge domain wall bound state in FIG. \ref{fig:edge domain wall}.

-\underline{Spin 1/2 From K-Matrix CS Theory:} We demonstrate how an emergent `spin 1/2' excitation can be realized in the Chern Simons formalism, by studying $Z_2$ gauge theories with $Z_2\times Z_2$ symmetry.
-The latter has a projective representation that can protect a two fold degenerate state, analogous to spin 1/2.
-This is accomplished by expanding the 2$\times$2 K-matrix of a $Z_2$ gauge theory to a 4$\times$4 matrix by adding a trivial insulator.
-Symmetry transformations implemented in this expanded space have the desired properties (in Section\ref{example:z2sl:Z2xZ2}).
+\underline{Spin-1/2 From {\bf K}-Matrix CS Theory:} We demonstrate how an emergent `spin 1/2' excitation can be realized in the Chern Simons formalism, by studying $Z_2$ gauge theories with $Z_2\times Z_2$ symmetry.
+The latter has a projective representation that can protect a two-fold degenerate state, analogous to spin 1/2.
+This is accomplished by expanding the 2$\times$2 K-matrix of a $Z_2$ gauge theory to a 4$\times$4 matrix by adding a trivial insulator layer (a 2$\times$2 `trivial' block).
+Symmetry transformations implemented in this expanded space have the desired properties (in Section \ref{example:z2sl:Z2xZ2}).